-- The Company has implemented substantially all recommendations from the Special Committee, including: (i) replacement of chairman of the Board and termination of all implicated directors; (ii) termination, discretionary compensation reduction, warning and/or no re-hire policy with respect to 34 personnel; (iii) termination of business relationship and transactions with 69 third-party entities ("Restricted Entities"); (iv) replacement of two HR service firms identified as being involved in the fraudulent transactions; and (v) restructuring the company's management team by changing reporting lines and functions such that the CFO gained full control over the finance department, has a dotted reporting line to the Audit Committee and is budgeted to allocate sufficient resources. - The Company has significantly enhanced its internal control capabilities by ensuring the staff in the key functions and positions, including accounting and financial reporting personnel, have relevant experience and suitable background.
-Specially, the Company has (i) established an internal audit function consisting of auditing and IT experts, all of whom have significant prior experience at Big-Four accounting firms and who report to the Audit Committee; (ii) recruited a special counsel with prior leadership experiences at a multinational company to lead the Company's legal team and work with finance, internal audit, external counsel and the Audit Committee to, amongst others, improve the Company's policies and procedures, (iii) recruited a VP of finance, who is a member of the American Institute of CPAs with extensive experience working at U.S.-listed companies, and (iv) created a compliance function, led by, on a temporary basis, a secondee attorney with U.S.-listed company experience, and (v) recruited an internal control director to lead the internal control team in assisting the Audit Committee and management with risk management and internal control processes.
+• The Company has implemented substantially all recommendations from the Special Committee, including: (i) replacement of chairman of the Board and termination of all implicated directors; (ii) termination, discretionary compensation reduction, warning and/or no re-hire policy with respect to 34 personnel; (iii) termination of business relationship and transactions with 69 third-party entities ("Restricted Entities"); (iv) replacement of two HR service firms identified as being involved in the fraudulent transactions; and (v) restructuring the company's management team by changing reporting lines and functions such that the CFO gained full control over the finance department, has a dotted reporting line to the Audit Committee and is budgeted to allocate sufficient resources.

+• The Company has significantly enhanced its internal control capabilities by ensuring the staff in the key functions and positions, including accounting and financial reporting personnel, have relevant experience and suitable background.
+Specially, the Company has (i) established an internal audit function consisting of auditing and IT experts, all of whom have significant prior experience at Big-Four accounting firms and who report to the Audit Committee; (ii) recruited a special counsel with prior leadership experiences at a multinational company to lead the Company's legal team and work with finance, internal audit, external counsel and the Audit Committee to, amongst others, improve the Company's policies and procedures, (iii) recruited a VP of finance, who is a member of the American Institute of CPAs with extensive experience working at U.S.-listed companies, and (iv) created a compliance function, led by, on a temporary basis, a secondee attorney with U.S.-listed company experience, and (v) recruited an internal control processes.
 The new internal audit function is charged with the responsibilities of developing an internal audit workplan under the guidance of the Audit Committee and performing internal audits, including the IT internal audit, to test the effectiveness of the enhancement measures.